Please refer to the University’s glossary of terms for policies and procedures.

 - it has failed to achieve a significant proportion of its key performance indicators and targets, and insufficient evidence of strategies to lift the performance to a satisfactory level has been provided

-- there is a lack of an agreement between the host faculty and the centre or institute regarding staffing, financial and/or resource arrangements for the ensuing five years, or
+- there is a lack of an agreement between the host School and the centre or institute regarding staffing, financial and/or resource arrangements for the ensuing five years, or

 - it has failed to meet any requirements under the terms of this policy and procedures as requested by the Deputy Vice-Chancellor (Research and Innovation) or Research Committee.